Shelby Foote: Early life

-Novelist
+Novels

-Foote's first novel, Tournament, was published in 1949.
-It was inspired by his planter grandfather, who had died two years before Foote's birth.
-For his next novel, Follow Me Down (1950), Foote drew heavily from the proceedings of a Greenville murder trial he attended in 1941 for both the plot and characters.
+Foote's first novel, Tournament (1949), was inspired by his planter grandfather, who died two years before the author's birth.
+For his next novel, Follow Me Down (1950), Foote drew on the proceedings of a Greenville murder trial he attended in 1941.
+Love in a Dry Season (1951) was his attempt to deal with the "upper classes of the Mississippi Delta" around the time of the Great Depression.
+Foote often expressed great affection for this novel.

-Love in a Dry Season was his attempt to deal with the "so-called upper classes of the Mississippi Delta" around the time of the Great Depression.
-Foote often expressed great affection for this novel, which was published in 1951.
-In Shiloh (1952) Foote foreshadows his use of historical narrative as he tells the story of the bloodiest battle in American history to that point from the first-person perspective of seven different characters.
-The narrative is presented by 17 characters – Confederate soldiers Metcalf, Dade, and Polly; and Union soldiers Fountain, Flickner, with each of the twelve named soldiers in the Indiana squad given one section of that chapter.
-A close reading of this work reveals a very complete interlocked picture of the characters connecting with each other (Union with Union, Confederate with Confederate).
-The novel quickly sold 6,000 copies and received critical acclaim from reviewers.
-Later assessments from academic historians have been more mixed: historians Timothy S. Huebner and Madeleine M. McGrady have argued Foote "favored the South throughout the novel, portraying the Confederate cause as a fight for constitutional liberty and omitting any reference to slavery".
+In Shiloh (1952), Foote developed his use of historical narrative to tell the story of the bloodiest battle in American history to that point.
+The narrative is presented by 17 characters: Confederate soldiers Metcalf, Dade, and Polly and Union soldiers Fountain and Flickner, with each of the 12 named soldiers in the Indiana squad given one section of that chapter.
+The novel quickly sold 6,000 copies and was praised by critics.
+The book does showcase Foote's Southern chauvinism, as the author "favored the South throughout the novel, portraying the Confederate cause as a fight for constitutional liberty and omitting any reference to slavery."